auth0/webtask-workshop/modules/secrets.md

 A very common use case for Auth0 Webtasks is to be a bridge between another service.
 For example, you might want to send a notification to a Slack channel whenever an issue is filed in a Github repo.
 Using Auth0 Webtasks provides a real easy way to handle this kind of logic.

-In order to send to Slack though, you will need to provide an SLACK URL.
-This URL is a secret, similar to an API key that would use to talk to a service like Twilio, or it may be connection string information to connect to a database.
+In order to send to Slack though, you will need to provide a SLACK URL.
+This URL is a secret, similar to an API key that you'd use to talk to a service like Twilio, or it may be connection string information to connect to a database.
 Generally you don't want this kind of information sitting in the code.
 For one thing it is a security risk to have keys loosely exposed in text.
 Another is it makes the code hard to reuse and test.

-Auth0 Webtasks lets you store this kind of information separately from the code in a secure manner using [Secrets](https://webtask.io/docs/editor/secrets).
+Auth0 Webtasks let you store this kind of information separately from the code in a secure manner using [Secrets](https://webtask.io/docs/editor/secrets).
 Each webtask can have one or more secrets which are then accessible off of the `secrets` param of the context object.
-Secrets are useful for more than just secure keys and connection strings, you can use them for general configuration as well.
+Secrets are useful for more than just secure keys and connection strings; you can use them for general configuration as well.

-You'll now see how you can use secrets to connecting your webtask to Slack.
+You'll now see how you can use secrets to connect your webtask to Slack.
 Before you move forward the first thing you need is an incoming Slack URL.

 - Navigate to [Incoming Webhooks](https://my.slack.com/services/new/incoming-webhook/) on Slack
 - Select #general from the Post to Channel drop down